Greece croquet players say the sport has many elements to it — it’s competitive, social and exciting, they say

 “The game can be played by young or old, male or female.
 I have seen youngsters succeed over mature players and women who compete equally with men.
 The older we get, the less likely we are to be able to compete nationally in more physically demanding sports, but croquet can feed our competitive bent at any age.”

-RCC’s court in the Grace & Truth SportsPark, a ministry of the First Bible Baptist Church, has existed since 2007, built by Norm Pike.
+RCC’s courts in the Grace & Truth SportsPark, a ministry of the First Bible Baptist Church, has existed since 2007, built by Norm Pike.
 It uses a special bentgrass, very similar to what’s on a green at a golf course, cut low and tight.

 That pristine, perfect lawn provides the backdrop for the gentility of a tournament, when etiquette calls for all-white clothing.
 Blink your eyes and you could be looking at a scene from the British Empire.